OpenSimulationInterface/osi-sensor-model-packaging/.github/pull_request_template.md

 - [ ] I have made corresponding changes to the [documentation](https://github.com/OpenSimulationInterface/osi-documentation) for osi-sensor-model-packaging.
 - [ ] My changes generate no new warnings.
 - [ ] I have added tests that prove my fix is effective or that my feature works.
-- [ ] New and existing unit tests / travis ci pass locally with my changes.
+- [ ] New and existing unit tests / Github Actions pass locally with my changes.